elizabethsiegle/superposition_bot_workshop/README.md

 ### Make a bot to ask questions
 Make a task called `main_questions`.
 Add the code from `bot.json` into it.
 It asks a series of questions in a [`Collect` Action](https://www.twilio.com/docs/autopilot/actions/collect) and takes in those questions.
 Each question has a name and a [`Validate` instruction](https://www.twilio.com/docs/autopilot/actions/collect#validate) to limit what the user can answer with.
 We use the Validate attribute allowed_values to provide an array of possible answers.
 If this was a quiz where there is only one right answer, it might only have one allowed value.

-After the last question, the bot redirects to a Twilio Function to tally up all the answers and calculate the all-important answer to "What Twilio Product are you?"
+After the last question, the bot redirects (with a [`Redirect` Action](https://www.twilio.com/docs/autopilot/actions/redirect)) to a Twilio Function (a serverless environment for Node.js apps) to tally up all the answers and calculate the all-important answer to "What Twilio Product are you?"

 ### Calculate the Results with JavaScript in a Twilio Function
 Make a new Function by clicking the red plus button in your [Functions Console](https://www.twilio.com/console/functions/manage).
 Select a `Blank` template and click `Create`.